ryanhamilton/questdb.io/src/pages/glossary/time-series-database.md

 - The relevance of each data point diminishes over time.
 - The data is often downsampled or aggregated over different time intervals.

-Analyzing time series data involves identifying trends over time to create forecasting models or detect anomalies.
+Analyzing time-series data involves identifying trends over time to create forecasting models or detect anomalies.
 An example query might look at a weekly average sensor reading over the last six months or track the maximum price of a stock per hour over a week.
 Traditional databases often struggle with these